Updated: December 21, 2022

 Don’t just load your pantry into a box or your fridge or freezer into a cooler, cautions Baluja.
 Not only is the food likely to spoil, but you also run the risk of attracting pests, points out Glanz.
 Baluja adds there may be exceptions if a move is less than 150 miles and items will be delivered within 24 hours of loading, but be sure to check with your moving company.

-A better bet is to use up as much food as you can before you move (Your family will love this; we guarantee!) or donate what you cannot eat (and that isn’t expired!) to a food bank or your neighbors.
+A better bet is to use up as much food as you can before moving day (Your family will love this; we guarantee!) or donate what you cannot eat (and that isn’t expired!) to a food bank or your neighbors.

 3. Potentially Illegal Items

-Firearms, cash, drugs: Please don’t leave these items with your moving company, says Ori Siri-Princz, long-distance moving manager at Oz Moving & Storage.
+Firearms, cash, drugs: Please don’t leave these items with your moving company or in a moving truck, says Ori Siri-Princz, long-distance moving manager at Oz Moving & Storage.

 “Nobody wants to take their chances with what could be a legally fuzzy job,” he said.